-Population in the region and demand for service is expected to continue to grow over the next decades.
-As identified in the current budget and Strategic Plan, the District will finish construction of the new fire station located in Central Point.
-This new station will have a positive response impact to the citizens of that community.
+Population in the region and demand for service is expected to continue to grow over the next decade.
+The completion of the new Scenic Station construction located in Central Point will have a positive response impact to the citizens of that community and meet growing demand for service.
 Staff will continue to work proactively with other government partners and regional planning groups to ensure continued ability to serve future populations.